CloudBackend-AB/CloudBackendSDK/UI/Example/README.txt

 # XIOS-CloudBackend

-Examples of a XIOS connection to ClodBackend file.
+Examples of a XIOS connection to CloudBackend file.